elikemdaniels/elipress/README.md

 ## Deployment

-To deploy the EliPress starter theme to a production environment, follow these steps:
+To deploy the watu starter theme to a production environment, follow these steps:

 1. Run `npm run build` to generate the minified CSS and JavaScript files.
 2. Run `npm run zip` to zip the theme directory, excluding the `node_modules` folder and other development files.